fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 On `line 9`, we pass the `test_str` local variable to the `puts` method.
 This will output `'Written Assessment'` and return `nil` (`puts` always returns `nil`).
 The reason why `test_str` was not mutated is that while variables are pointers to objects, there was a variable reassignment on `line 2`, such that the destructive method on `line 3` was called on a different string object to the string object that `test_str` is referencing.

-*What does the following code return?
+*18) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```
 def​ ​plus​(x, y)
   x = x + y